Design and Progress Notes

 A session of Heroes of Destiny consists of one player, the Game Master (GM), presenting a series of situations to the other players, who make choices on how their Player Characters (PCs) act.
 These choices then influence the state of the game world and the GM describes the results, often with the aid of dice to determine the success or failure of characters' actions.
 The game works best with one GM and between three and five other players each controlling a single PC.

 Heroes of Destiny requires a partial set of standard polyhedral dice (4-, 6-, 8-, 10-, and 12-sided) but makes particularly frequent use of the d6 and d12.
 Having multiples of certain dice can be helpful in some cases.
 In particular, it is good to have two six-sided dice of different colors.
 The system also uses a d3 occasionally, which can be simulated using a d6 and dividing the result in half (rounding up).
 In addition to dice, each player will need some paper to track their information on (known as a character sheet).
-Optionally, you may want miniatures or other small objects to represent characters on a map or grid in order to handle movement and positioning in combat.
+While not strictly required, you may want miniatures or other small objects to represent characters on a map or grid in order to handle movement and positioning in combat.

 Dice are used to determine the outcome of any significant action with a chance of failure.
 There are multiple rolling methods and check types discussed below.
 Your attributes influence the outcome of the rolls and together help to determine your character's capabilities, strengths, and weaknesses.